videolan/x265/doc/reST/cli.rst

 	if x265 is not already saturating CPU cores. :option:`--pmode` is much more effective than this option, since the amount of work it distributes is substantially higher.
-With --pme it is not unusual for the overhead of distributing the work outweighs the parallelism benefits.
+With --pme it is not unusual for the overhead of distributing the work to outweigh the parallelism benefits.

 	This feature is implicitly disabled when no thread pool is present.

-	--pme will increase utilization on many core systems without any substantial effect om compression efficiency.
+	--pme will increase utilization on many core systems with no effect on the output bitstream.

 	Default disabled